Soo, Kagoshima: Ookawara Gorge

 Ookawara Gorge (大川原峡, Ookawara-kyou) has campsites and a little village where cabins can be rented.
 It is in Takarabe, and it hosts a waterfall called Kirihara Falls (桐原の滝 "Kirihara-no-taki") that is lit up at night.
 There are also many scenic ponds at the base of the waterfall with many places to picnic.

 Iwaya Buddha

 One of the eight views of Kannon that can be seen in Soo (according to the sign at the trail head down to the Iwaya Buddha).
 It was carved hundreds of years ago and is reached by climbing down many stairs to a cliff face above a river.

 Mizo no Kuchi

-Mizo no Kuchi Douketsu (溝ノ口洞穴, Mizo-no-kuchi-douketsu) is located in Takarabe and is a tunnel made long ago through erosion. it is 13.8 meters tall and 8.6 meters long.
+Mizo no Kuchi Douketsu (溝ノ口洞穴, Mizo-no-kuchi-douketsu) is located in Takarabe and is a tunnel made long ago through erosion. it is 13.8 m tall and 8.6 m long.

 Festival

 Every year on the Sunday closest to the Buddha's birthday (April 8) the Mizo no Kuchi Iwaana Festival (溝ノ口岩穴祭, Mizo-no-kuchi-iwaana-matsuri) is held at the natural tunnel.
 At the festival school children dance through the tunnel in traditional costumes.